ralmoe/g32-docker-client/README.md

 last four columns are empty

 ## Unhandled issues
-If the grill is turned off, no data is received.
+* If the grill is turned off, no data is received.
 The same happens, if the serial-number is wrong.
 This can be misleading.
+* if the grill is turned off the socket uses more and more cpu and needs to be restarted

 ## Possible usages
 * make the output-file available outside of the container and use it e.g. in [Home Assistant](https://www.home-assistant.io/)